Wolframfriele/woframfriele.github.io/content/about/_index.md

 +++
 title = "Hello, I'm Wolf."
 template = "about.html"
+description = "Autobiography about Wolfram Friele a former 3D animator, currently software developer with a focus on systems that use data to improve infrastucture."
 +++
 _I'm working on systems that combine, transform and analyze data to improve infrastructure.
 Currently interning at Siemens Mobility, where I am analyzing brake recuperation of trams._